The History of Length Measurements

 • Quantum effects introduce new complexities in precise measurement

-Illustration of modern length measurements technologies, showcasing laser rangefinders, interferometers, and proposals for using pulsars in space exploration.
+Illustration of modern length measurements technologies, featuring laser rangefinders, interferometers, and pulsar proposals for space exploration.

 Technology continues to revolutionize how we measure and understand length.